 Even though the main focus will be on those topics confined to the United States, the blog won’t try to ignore these issues in other parts of the world.

-Doug is currently the co-chair for the Secular Coalition for Ohio, a chapter of the Secular Coalition for America.
+Doug was the co-chair for the Secular Coalition for Ohio, a chapter of the Secular Coalition for America, from 2013-2018

 Doug is a proud Atheist.
 Nontheism helps him deal with the world in which he lives.

 Kate Harveston is a political activist and writer from Williamsport, Pennsylvania.
 She holds a Bachelors in English and minored Criminal Justice, so she enjoys writing about anything related to law, politics and culture, and how those elements intersect.
 If you like her writing, you can follow her on Twitter for updates or subscribe to her blog, Only Slightly Biased.

 If you wish to contact any contributor privately just use the generic e-mail contact form.

 Secular Left supports a free exchange of ideas but due to the nature of the Internet, it has some basic rules.
 Some new or anonymous comments left on individual posts are held for moderation.
 This is mainly to address spam and hit-n-run trolls frequent in the blogosphere.
 The editor reviews these comments and posts those that are not spam and that contribute to the discussion – even those that disagree with the post in question.
 Unlike religious and political conservatives, Secular Left is not afraid of dissent.
 Comments that are approved are approved without editing.
 The editor has a strict personal rule not to edit the content of another person’s writing.

 However, Secular Left reserves the right to remove any comments at any time if the content doesn’t forward the discussion or is just disguised spam.
 The editor does check out comments and visits any links found in them.
 You are a guest here and have no inherent right to be heard.